kikoso/AppRate-for-Android/README.md

 How to install/use
 ------------------

+You can checkout the repository and add it to your project, or download it through Maven Central.

+     compile 'com.github.kikoso:AppRate-Android:1.0-RELEASE'

 Once you have clone the project, you will need to add it as a library project to your Android application.
 Once this has been done, use it as follows:

      super.onCreate(savedInstanceState);